exasol/snowflake-virtual-schema/doc/user_guide/snowflake_user_guide.md

 ## Creating a Virtual Schema

-Use the following SQL command in Exasol database to create a Snowflake Virtual Schema (Make sure to use UPPERCASE for the catalog and schema name):
+Use the following SQL statement in the Exasol database to create a Snowflake Virtual Schema (Make sure to use UPPERCASE for the catalog and schema name):

 ```sql